SoftUni/Programming-Basics-Book-Java-EN/chapter-09-problems-for-champions-part-2.md

 ### Input Data

 The input data consists of a single text line, passed from the console.
 It contains a **mathematical expression for calculation**.
 The line **always ends with the "=" symbol**.
-The **"="** symbol means **end of the mathematical expression**.
+The **"="** symbol means the **end of the mathematical expression**.

 The input data is always valid and always in the described format.
 No need to validate it.

 ### Output Data

 The output data must be printed on the console.
-The output consists of one line: the **result** of the calculated mathematical expression, rounded up to the **second digit after the decimal point**.
+The output consists of one line: the **result** of the calculated mathematical expression rounded up to the **second digit after the decimal point**.

 ### Constraints

-- The expressions will consist of **maximum 2500 symbols**.
+- The expressions will consist of a maximum of **2500 symbols**.
 - The numbers of each mathematical expression will be within the range [**1 … 9**].
 - The operators in the mathematical expressions will always be among **`+`** (summing up), **`-`** (subtraction), **`/`** (division) or **`*`** (multiplying).
 - The result of the mathematical expression will be within the range [**-100000.00 … 100000.00**].